-Begin today with a classic journey aboard the Isle of Man Steam Railway from Douglas to the seaside resort of Port Erin where we have free time.
-This afternoon, continue to Cregneash Folk Village used as the location for the film "Waking Ned" and where traditional rural crafts of weaving and thatching are demonstrated.
-Time permitting, visit Castletown, once the ancient capital of Mann.
+We begin today with a classic journey aboard the Isle of Man Steam Railway from Douglas to the seaside resort of Port Erin, where we have free time to explore.
+In the afternoon, we continue to Cregneash Folk Village - used as the location for the film "Waking Ned" and where traditional rural crafts of weaving and thatching are demonstrated.
+Time permitting, we will visit Castletown, once the ancient capital of Mann.

 Tynwald Hill, Manx Electric Railway & The Snaefell Mountain Railway

-Explore the north of the island beginning with a visit to Tynwald Hill, home of the 1000-year-old Manx Parliament.
-Then follow some of the famous TT Motorcycle Course to 'Royal' Ramsey, with its working harbour and interesting maritime history.
+After breakfast, we will explore the north of the island beginning with a visit to Tynwald Hill, home of the 1000-year-old Manx Parliament.
+We will then follow some of the famous TT Motorcycle Course to 'Royal' Ramsey, with its working harbour and interesting maritime history.
 Then it's all aboard the Manx Electric Railway for a scenic journey south through the countryside to Laxey before boarding the Snaefell Mountain Railway for a return journey up to the highest point of the island.

 Enjoy a free day in Douglas, the island's capital, taking in views of the bay from the Victorian promenade or visiting the excellent Manx Museum for a journey through the island's history.